 The Importance of Workplace Health and Safety Programs

-As businesses try to maintain operations during the COVID-19 pandemic, workplace health and safety has never been more important.
+As businesses try to maintain operations during the ever changing workspace, health and safety has never been more important.
 A comprehensive, robust safety program not only protects workers from injury, but it can also increase productivity, boost employee morale and reduce turnover.

 Finding and fixing hazards is at the core of every effective health and safety program.
 This year, OSHA is promoting the ongoing process of better identifying and controlling the sources of potential hazards by suggesting that employers: